-A low-dose CT scan is a simple test is usually conducted after your initial screening and allows your Mercy doctor to capture a more detailed representation of your lungs.
-A special X-ray is used to take multiple pictures of your body while you lie in a machine throughout this procedure.
+A low-dose CT scan also referred to as an LDCT, is a simple test is usually conducted after your initial lung cancer screening.
+An LDCT allows your Mercy doctor to capture a more detailed representation of your lungs by using a special X-ray is used to take multiple pictures of your lungs.

-Also known simply as a PET scan, this procedure is sometimes combined with an LDCT scan by using a machine that can run both tests at the same time.
+Also known simply as a PET scan, this procedure is sometimes combined with an LDCT scan by using a machine that can run both imaging tests simultaneously.
 A PET scan is performed by injecting a radioactive substance, also known as a tracer, into a vein to look for disease within your lungs.
-Your Mercy doctor can then compare areas of higher radioactivity with the more detailed picture gathered during your LDCT scan.
+This allows your Mercy doctor the ability to compare areas of higher radioactivity with the more detailed picture gathered during your LDCT scan.

-If something is caught within your chest X-ray or your LDCT/PET scan detects anything unusual, your Mercy doctor might recommend a lung biopsy.
-There are many types of lung biopsies.
-Put simply, a lung biopsy is when a pathologist physically removes a small sample of your cells in order to view them under a microscope and check for signs of cancer.
-A lab result of your lung biopsy procedure is usually returned within a week.
+If an abnormality is caught during your chest X-ray or your LDCT/PET scan detects anything unusual, your Mercy doctor might recommend a lung biopsy.
+A lung biopsy is when a pathologist physically removes a small sample of your cells in order to view them under a microscope and check for signs of cancer.
+There are several types of biopsies used in the detection of lung cancer.

 A bronchoscopy is a type of biopsy used to view the trachea and airways in the lung for anything out of the ordinary.
 A bronchoscope is a thin instrument used to remove tissue samples during the procedure.
 It also has a light attachment that’s used for viewing.